live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Phnom Penh air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Phnom Penh air is currently 3.2 times above the WHO annual air quality guideline value

 Moderate 61 US AQI